ProbablyNotArtyom/GeckOS-V2/doc/oa1.md

 variables have to be protected by semaphores.
 Another thing is that a binary can normally only be invoced once.
 All variables would otherwise be the same for all invocations and running different tasks on them would normally give a real mess.
-More on this issue can be found in [nommu.html](nommu.md).
+More on this issue can be found in the [nommu](nommu.md) docs.

 ### C64-Port